Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 Trends and climate

-Since the enactment of the new regime in 2009, approximately 5% of transactions have gone to a second-stage inquiry, although since 2015 that percentage has slightly increased.
+Since the enactment of the new regime in 2009, approximately 5% of transactions have gone to a second-stage inquiry, although since 2015 that percentage has increased slightly.
 Many of those cases have resulted in resolutions – most frequently by way of a consent agreement registered with the Competition Tribunal.
 As well, in most years, one or two mergers are abandoned by the parties in the face of Competition Bureau expressions of concern.

 Since 2009 only three transactions have resulted in formal contested challenges before the Competition Tribunal: